adamfitzhugh/gcp-ace/virtual-machines/virtual-machines.md

   * You can also deploy images via Docker containers
   * When you stop an instance the instance moves to terminated state however just rebooting it leaves it in the running state
   * When resetting an instance the VM does not do a graceful shutdown of the OS, but it does retain persistent disk data
+  * GCP does not cap VM instance inbound/outbound traffic.
+However for purposes of capacity planning you should assume an instance can handle no more than 10Gbps of external internet traffic
+  * You can deploy either public or custom images on GCE
+  * Support for public images is subject to the lifecycle of the OS.
+Google publishes monthly updated images.
+Images can still be made available if the OS enters the extended lifecycle stage however monthly updated images aren't provided.
+  * Custom images can be used for importing your on-premises VM's to GCE
+  * Image families help management of images by grouping related images together for roll forward and roll back purposes
+  * An image family always points to the latest, non-deprecated version
+  * Guest Environment - set of scripts, daemons and binaries which are automatically installed on VM instances.
+This makes a VM run properly on GCE
+  * OS Inventory Management can be used to identify VM OS's, packages installed on an instance and generate/identify missing packages on an instance
+  * Live Migration - keeps VM's running even when a system event occurs such as a hardware/software update.
+GCE will migrate your running instances to another host in the same zone rather than rebooting your VM's.

 * Networks
   * A project can have up to 5 VPC networks and each GCE belongs to one VPC network